 Any patient with persistent lower extremity swelling or visible varicose veins may be a candidate for the newest non-invasive treatment options.
 This includes post-partum patients.
 In addition, any patient with chronic non-healing wounds, such as venous stasis ulcers, may benefit from this procedure.

-The first step in the evaluation process is a non-invasive, lower extremity ultrasound.
+The first step in the evaluation process is a consultation usually followed by a non-invasive, lower extremity ultrasound.
 It is completely pain-free and is covered by insurance.